Diffuse large B-cell lymphoma: Primary effusion lymphoma

 Primary effusion lymphoma (PEL) is a DLBCL in which neoplastic B cells that resemble immunoblasts, plasmablasts, or Reed–Sternberg cells infiltrate the pleural, pericardial, or peritoneal membranes that surround the lungs, heart, and abdominal organs, respectively.
 This infiltration leads to the seeping of fluid into the cavities which are encased by these membranes, i.e. it leads to pleural effusions, pericardial effusions, and abdominal ascites.
 Some cases of PEL also involve the gastrointestinal tract and lymph nodes.
 The disease occurs primarily in people who are immunosuppressed or test positive for HIV and are also latently infected with Kaposi's sarcoma-associated herpesvirus; PEL is an aggressive disease with an overall 1 year survival rate of ~30%.

 DLBCL driven by viruses

 Epstein–Barr virus-positive diffuse large B-cell lymphoma, not otherwise specified

 Epstein–Barr virus-positive diffuse large B cell lymphoma, not otherwise specified (EBV+ DLBCL, NOS) is a B-cell lymphoma in which neoplastic B-cells that are infected with the Epstein-Barr virus cause a disease that does not fit into other subtypes of DLBCL.
-In EBV+ DLBCL, small neoplastic B-cells, other lymphocyte typess, plasma cells, histiocytes and epithelioid cells interspersed with Reed–Sternberg-like cells infiltrate, almost exclusively, lymph nodes.
+In EBV+ DLBCL, small neoplastic B-cells, other lymphocyte types, plasma cells, histiocytes and epithelioid cells interspersed with Reed–Sternberg-like cells infiltrate, almost exclusively, lymph nodes.
 Elderly patients with the disease have median survival times of ~2 years while young patients have long-term treatment-related remissions in >80% of cases.